waltsheppard/authapp1/README.md

 ```bash
 flutter run
 ```
-- The splash screen calls Amplify configuration automatically; on success, you should land on the login screen and be able to sign up / sign in against your Cognito user pool.
+- The splash screen configures Amplify automatically; on success, you should land on the login screen.
+Accounts are provisioned centrally—use the username/password provided by your administrator.
+First-time users will be prompted to set a new password and confirm their contact details.

 ## 6. Managing environments
 - Use `amplify env add` to create additional AWS environments (e.g., dev/stage/prod).